prettier/eslint-plugin-prettier/README.md

 ## `Svelte` support

-We recommend to use [`eslint-plugin-svelte`](https://github.com/ota-meshi/eslint-plugin-svelte) instead of [`eslint-plugin-svelte3`](https://github.com/sveltejs/eslint-plugin-svelte3) because `eslint-plugin-svelte` has a correct [`eslint-svelte-parser`](https://github.com/ota-meshi/svelte-eslint-parser) instead of hacking, when use with `eslint-plugin-svelte3`, `eslint-plugin-prettier` will just ignore the text passed by `eslint-plugin-svelte3`, because the text they has been modified.
+We recommend to use [`eslint-plugin-svelte`](https://github.com/ota-meshi/eslint-plugin-svelte) instead of [`eslint-plugin-svelte3`](https://github.com/sveltejs/eslint-plugin-svelte3) because `eslint-plugin-svelte` has a correct [`eslint-svelte-parser`](https://github.com/ota-meshi/svelte-eslint-parser) instead of hacking.

+When use with `eslint-plugin-svelte3`, `eslint-plugin-prettier` will just ignore the text passed by `eslint-plugin-svelte3`, because the text has been modified.

+If you still decide to use `eslint-plugin-svelte3`, you'll need to run `prettier --write *.svelte` manually.

 ## `arrow-body-style` and `prefer-arrow-callback` issue